COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/first-report/UK_03_26.png" style = "width:600px">
-<figcaption align="center"> <b>Figure 3</b> <div style="text-align: justify">Here, we present a comparison between the radius of gyration across the UK on 26th March and the baseline mobility levels.
+<figcaption align="center"> <b>Figure 3</b> <div style="text-align: justify"><i>Here, we present a comparison between the radius of gyration across the UK on 26th March and the baseline mobility levels.
 We observe a reduction in the average mobility of about 70% compared to the baseline for most of the UK as a result of restriction measures put into place by the Government.
 In the figure, the <em>Mobility Activity</em> represents the percentage of user mobility with respect to the baseline; a value of 100% (white) indicates that the mobility is the same as the baseline, whereas lower values (blue) of mobility activity represent a reduction in the mobility of people in that area.
-We do not report values higher than 100% as they are not of interest for this analysis.</div></figcaption>
+We do not report values higher than 100% as they are not of interest for this analysis.</i></div></figcaption>
 </figure>